 Important: Ivanti has noted that these are temporary hotfixes.
 They must be reapplied if the appliance is upgraded to a new minor version before the permanent fix is released.

-12.8.0.0 as soon as it is released, as this will contain the permanent fix for these vulnerabilities.The primary mitigation is to apply the security patches provided by Ivanti immediately to prevent exploitation.
+12.8.0.0 as soon as it is released, as this will contain the permanent fix for these vulnerabilities.European Commission, Dutch, and Finnish government agencies confirm breaches linked to Ivanti EPMM zero-days; over 50 servers compromised globally.

 Cybersecurity professional with over 10 years of specialized experience in security operations, threat intelligence, incident response, and security automation.
 Expertise spans SOAR/XSOAR orchestration, threat intelligence platforms, SIEM/UEBA analytics, and building cyber fusion centers.
 Background includes technical enablement, solution architecture for enterprise and government clients, and implementing security automation workflows across IR, TIP, and SOC use cases.